Malaysian Industry-Government Group for High Technology

-The Malaysian Industry-Government Group for High Technology (MIGHT) is an independent non-profit technology think tank under the purview of the Prime Minister's Department.
-It was established in 1993 to support the Science Advisor to the Prime Minister and leverage on the multi-disciplinary and inter-ministerial synergies from both the industry and Government.
+The Malaysian Industry Group High Technology (MIGHT) is a non-profit technology think tank under the purview of the Ministry of Science, Technology and Innovation (Malaysia).
+It was established in 1993 to support the Science Advisor to the Prime Minister and leverage multi-disciplinary and inter-ministerial synergies from both industry and government.

 MIGHT was tasked to help drive the advancement of high technology competency and capacity in Malaysia.
-A public-private partnership organization in nature, it provides a consensus building platform for collaboration in developing policies and strategic advice to the government.
+A public-private partnership organization in nature, it provides a consensus building platform for collaboration in developing policies and providing strategic advice to the government.

 Through its platform and works, MIGHT gave birth to notable and strategic national initiatives such Malaysian Formula 1 Grand Prix, Kulim High-Tech Park, Malaysian Automotive Institute, Technology Depository Agency and many others.

 History

 Malaysia's emphasis on development of science and technology is nothing new.
 The government has long initiated active measures to promote and develop techno-business opportunities by harnessing science and technology.
 In 1984, under then Prime Minister Dr. Mahathir Mohamad, a Science Advisor's post was created in the Prime Minister's Department to create a conducive ecosystem where science and technology and its uptake could flourish.
 The move is seen as complementary as well as to provide a second opinion to those of the relevant Ministries.
 Dr. Omar Abdul Rahman was appointed to the post of Science Advisor to the Prime Minister and held the post until he retired in 2001.

 The seed of MIGHT was sown when a Unit under the Office of Science Advisor was created aptly named 'High Technology Special Unit' (Unit Khas Teknologi Tinggi).
 This unit then grew to become what MIGHT is today.

 MIGHT's focus and emphasis has been very dynamic throughout the years but has always been in the areas of high technology and heavy engineering.
 The focus emphasis was dependent on the maturity of the industry as well as timing of the intervention.